Overview

 IRA custodian/trustee responsibilities

 IRA custodians/trustees are required to notify IRA owners of their RMD by providing them with an RMD notice by January 31 each year.
-The notice informs an IRA owner of the deadline to take his/her RMD, the amount of the RMD or that the amount will be calculated upon the IRA owner’s request and indicates that the RMD status will be reported to the IRS.
-An RMD notice is not required for beneficiaries.
+The notice informs an IRA owner of the deadline to take his/her RMD, the amount of the RMD or that the amount will be calculated upon the IRA owner’s request, and that the RMD status will be reported to the IRS.
+An RMD notice is not required for IRA beneficiaries.

 An IRA custodian/trustee is not responsible for ensuring that an IRA owner or beneficiary takes his/her RMD before the deadline.
 However, it is common for IRA owners and beneficiaries to request scheduled payments of the RMD amount each year.
 If an IRA custodian/trustee fails to distribute an RMD as instructed, the IRS views it as the IRA owner (or beneficiary) failing to take the RMD.
 Therefore, the IRA owner (or beneficiary) is subject to the additional tax on excess accumulation, not the IRA custodian/trustee.